vaamonde/ubuntu-2404/04-container/06-basic-dockerfile.md

 #criando o container do NGIX utilizando o Dockerfile
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/build-legacy/
 #Documentação do Docker-CE: https://docs.docker.com/reference/dockerfile/
-#opção do comando docker: build (Build an image from a Dockerfile), -t --tag (Name and
+#opção do comando docker: build (Build an image from a Dockerfile), --no-cache (Do not
-#optionally a tag in the name:tag format), teste02 (Directory path Dockerfile)
+#use cache when building the image)-t --tag (Name and optionally a tag in the name:tag
+#format), teste02 (Directory path Dockerfile)
-docker build --tag nginx:0.1 teste02/
+docker build --no-cache --tag nginx:0.1 teste02/

 #listando todas as imagens de containers no Docker-CE
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/image/